 - Finally, if not ruined by too early expiration of his mourning, he could also discard his mourning dress.

 Of course, not everyone was so lighthearted when it came to death and mourning in the Georgian Era.
 Public figures had epic funerals and associated with them was epic mourning.
 For instance, when Horatio Nelson, 1st Viscount Nelson, died, besides a specific order in which the funeral procession was to proceed, there were numerous mourning coaches and his body was covered with a black velvet pall.
 Besides Nelson’s family and his wife Frances mourning his death his servants were also “in mourning” and rode in a “mourning coach,” and at least one mourning coach bore several gentlemen “in their full uniform coats, with black cloth waistcoats, breeches, and black stockings, and crape round their arms and hats.”

 Mourning rules were also associated with families, relatives, and servants in the Georgian Era.
-In the Life of Harriot Stuart, written in 1750 by the English poet and authoress, Charlotte Lennox, she noted:
+In the Life of Harriot Stuart, written in 1750 by the English poet and authoress, Charlotte Lennox, there is a quote that states:

 “[The] length of time devoted to mourning, and the apparent intensity with which one mourned, were determined to a large extent by the relationship that … existed between the two people and the ‘public knowledge of that relationship’ … mourning was usually only done for kindred, and … the formal rules that governed mourning, which specified an exact amount of time for each degree of kinship, ‘showed that servants were excluded from family.'”